Posted in:

 Meidlinger Markt – Vienna

-There are several more known markets in Vienna, however, this small market ( 100 x 50 m) in the 12th district Meidling is a little gem.
-Although the Meidlinger Markt is rather quiet, it has more to offer than it might seem at first glance.
+Vienna has several more known markets; however, this small market ( 100 x 50 m) in the 12th district of Meidling is a little gem.
+Although the Meidlinger Markt is quiet, it has more to offer than it might seem at first glance.
 There are unusual places with unconventional ideas, international delicatessen stands and chic cafés.
-Moreover, you alos find the obligatory farm produce and a flea market.
-If you want to hang out with the locals, instead of tourists, this is the place to go.
+Moreover, you will also find obligatory farm produce and a flea market.
+This is the place to go if you want to hang out with the locals instead of tourists.
+Visitors can also enjoy live music and cultural events in this historic market square, making it a popular destination for locals and tourists.
 Find your way with Google Maps.

 Tashi Rabten Buddhist Monastery – Vorarlberg

-On a former farm, the Letzenhof in the hills above Feldkirch, Buddhist monks have established a monastery.
+Buddhist monks have established a monastery on a former farm, the Letzenhof, in the hills above Feldkirch.
 The first monks came as refugees from Tibet in the 1960’s.
-It’s Stupa and the prayer flags which you most likely have seen in the Himalayas, don’t even look out of place in the mountainous landscape that surrounds the monastery.
+Its Stupa and the prayer flags, which you most likely have seen in the Himalayas, don’t even look out of place in the mountainous landscape surrounding the monastery.
 Furthermore, you are welcome to pass by, stay in the temple for quiet meditation or ask a monk for information on Buddhism in general.
 The Tashi Rabten Buddhist Monastery is a hidden gem of serenity and a great place to take a time out.

 Buddhist Temple Tashi Rabten, Feldkirch, Vorarlberg, Austria